 The Colors of K-Pop project was great!
 I hope things like it will happen more often.
 It’s nice to see composers getting more attention these days.

-Anonymous asked: Wow, thanks for such a thoughtful response!
+Anonymous said: Wow, thanks for such a thoughtful response!
 I ask because while B1A4 is one of the first groups I've actively liked as a musical group and as individuals, it's been difficult for me to find critical -- heck, even thoughtful -- feedback about them from BANAs.
 Here's hoping the only offensive thing they do is that bullshit cowboys and indians theme they pulled out for "잘자요 굿나잇."
 (Here's also hoping Gongchan becomes a bit more useful.)
 Thanks again!

 Ah, I understand your question now!
 For what it’s worth, I think BANAs might have a worse reputation than their group does - to wit, an incident in January where some Korean BANAs reacted to B1A4 doing a dance performance with Dal*Shabet by making allegations of rape against Darlings (Dal*Shabet fans, largely male).
 Of course, this doesn’t reflect the majority of the fandom.
 But I also think that most K-pop fans are inclined to be less critical of their favourites - and of course, the idol marketing model encourages general appreciation/adoration more than measured perspective.

 But yes, for now the “cowboys and Indians” thing seems to be the worst of it, and I also hope it stays that way.
 I hope you’re enjoying their new single!
 The video is gorgeous.

 radio-palava said: Anon, if you’d like to engage in some critical conversation on B1A4, I’ve written a couple of things and would love to hear your thoughts! (pretty sure B1A4’s tag here on http://radio-palava.tumblr.com is more populated than any other tag I have… :) )